Vishwa Yoga

 Choosing a yoga school should not be taken lightly.
 Where you choose to go can impact your life as much as a university or religious community.
 But the quality can range from being complete scams that just want to take your money (i.e. Trump University) to highly overrated institutions that make you feel like you're not good enough to get in (i.e. Harvard).
 They can also leave you financially indebted (i.e. most any university these days) or ethically indoctrinated to them (i.e. Bikram).

 The main criteria for Vishwa Yoga training is sincerity.
-And though we like to stay financially solvent, we do not charge as much as we think we can possibly get (as so many businesses models today strive to do) , but what we feel is a fair investment for what is given.
+And though we like to stay financially solvent, we do not charge as much as we think we can possibly get (as so many businesses models today strive to do), but what we feel is a fair investment for what is given.
 Also, we aim to meet and challenge each unique trinity of body, mind and spirit - wherever it's at.
 No level of fitness, body type, intellectual or spiritual background, or previous experience is necessary.
-Having sincere desire for transformation -coupled with some trust in the process- will take care of the rest.
+Having a sincere desire for transformation -coupled with an openness to trust in the process- will take care of the rest.
 (Notwithstanding, persons with certain mental or physical challenges may be beyond our capacity to accommodate.)

 Words cannot express how...Vishwa Yoga Training has truly transformed my path and my life!.. ~Joanna